Welcome to today's edition of the Rush 24-7 podcast.

 Does anybody really think it's due to incompetence?

-Almost for a little over four and a half.
+Five years of it now, almost, four, a little over four and a half.

 Really?

-All this being done on purpose.
+All this being done on purpose?

-I mean, is this happening accidentally?
+I mean, all this, just this happening accidentally?

-It's like he really, really wants to create jobs.
+He really, really, it's like he really, really wants to create jobs.

 You know what that number is, by the way?